NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Castel Sant'Angelo

-The Castle Sant’Angelo is so called because, according to legend, a Pope prayed to God here to free the people from the Plague.
-The Archangel Michael heeded his prayers.
+The Angel’s Castle or also called Castel Sant’Angelo is so named because according to legend, a Pope prayed here to God to save the people from the Plague.
+The archangel Michael listened to his prayers.

-This entire castle is open for visitors.
-Most people nowadays visit the castle for the view it gives over Rome and Vatican City.
-In addition, there is a beautiful bridge in front of the castle which is really worth a visit.
+The entire castle is open for visitation.
+However, most people nowadays visit the castle for the view it offers over Rome and Vatican City.
+In addition, there is a beautiful bridge in front of the castle which is also really worth visiting.

 Costs: a ticket costs €20.50, and here too there are discounts for children and students.